 Coming to Boulder for a solo adventure, or maybe looking for things to do while your travel companion is in meetings?
 Boulder was named one of the best cities in the U.S. for solo travelers, so you’ll be right at home here.
 Boulder’s super walkable, safe, welcoming and has an independent streak.
 Really, you can go just about anywhere in this town by yourself, but here are some ideas!

 Within a two-mile, highly walkable radius are the following top spots in Boulder’s historic downtown:

 There are dozens of trails right in the city of Boulder, and many that are just five minutes from downtown, so it won’t feel like you’re headed into the boonies (although we have hikes that do, if that’s what you’d prefer).
-If you start at the Chautauqua Trailhead, you can stop in the Ranger Cottage for trail recommendations and let them know where you’re headed.
+If you start at the Chautauqua Trailhead, look for rangers at the trailhead for trail recommendations and let them know where you’re headed.
 Then wind your way up into Boulder’s iconic Flatirons and gaze back at the city below.

 What a luxury to sit and read uninterrupted while sipping a latte!
 Boulder is a tech startup hub, and there are so many freelancers and entrepreneurs here that consider the coffee shop their second office that you won’t feel a bit out of place sitting solo.

 The city of Boulder hosts free, guided hikes regularly on topics like bald eagle viewing, stargazing and ecology.
 Just check naturehikes.org for a schedule and feel free to join in.
 Boulder is one of the most active cities in the country, so you will find just about every kind of group activity on meetup.com: hiking, cycling, rock climbing and more.

 Why not use your alone time to go inward?
 While some communities have a church on every corner, Boulder has a yoga studio on just about every corner.
 And we have yet to find one that doesn’t welcome drop-ins.